Rate Holds

 A Rate Hold isn’t a Pre-Approval

-A Pre-Approval is an estimation of the amount of mortgage money a lender will loan you.
+A Pre-Approval is confirmation of the amount of mortgage you can borrow.

 A rate hold is an addition to a Pre-Approval

-A Rate Hold is an insurance policy — a worse case (rate) scenario protection — valid for 120 days.
+Think of it as an insurance policy against rising interest rates.
+A Rate Hold is an insurance policy — a worse case (rate) scenario protection — valid typically for 120 days.

 Why do I still obtain a Rate Hold then?……just in case!